In a summer full of new issues, an old challenge is still going to test aquatic managers and you can sense it coming…

 Run a Feeder Course – Team up with a local LGI and offer an incentivized guard class over the next two weeks.
 Participants who successfully complete the program are immediately hired, and if they pick up a certain number of shifts in August their course fee is waived.

 Cross Train – If your candidate pool is limited, look to your dry land staff who may have extra availability in their schedule.
 Add them to your aforementioned guard class at no cost and make them a versatile swing staff member on your team.
 Existing facility staff don’t take as long to onboard and already know many of your job expectations.

 Focus on Guarding – It’s not unlikely that your guard team does more than just guard.
 If they have auxiliary tasks (evening cleanup, pool vacuuming, swim instruction…) consider reassigning these less-essential tasks to staff who don’t carry the guard certification.

 Close Sections or Amenities – Don’t hesitate to close certain pools, sections of pools or aquatic amenities that tend to over-utilize staff.
-Waterslides, diving boards and play areas often require multiple sets of eyes.
+Waterslides, diving wells and play areas often require multiple sets of eyes.
 It’s better to shut them down, then to run short staffed.